Know Before You Go

 China hotels offer laundry service.
 It is convenient but may appear expensive for someone.
 The least expensive places to do laundry are in smaller cities like Xian and Guilin.
-Please check pricing at Hotel Laundry List from hotel information page of each tour.
+Please check pricing at your Hotel Laundry List from the hotel information page of each tour.

 China publishes various newspapers and magazines in English.
 Among them, China Daily is a popular English newspaper, complimentary at most hotels.
 Imported publications like Time, Newsweek, and The Economist can be found at certain hotels.
 BBC, CNN or even HBO are becoming commonly available in most tourist hotels.

 Blackberry and iPhone can roam to China, but data roaming could be expensive.
 Check with your phone carrier for their special internal roaming plan.
-You may also buy a SIM card in China to use it on your cell phone if your phone is unlocked.
-You may also get an unlocked tri-band (multi-band) mobile phone from the States (Canada), and buy a local SIM card as soon as they arrive in China.
+You may also buy a SIM card in China to use on your cell phone if your phone is unlocked.
+You may also get an unlocked tri-band (multi-band) mobile phone from the States (Canada), and buy a local SIM card as soon as you arrive in China.
 The cards are prepaid -- e.g. RMB100 will get you quite a bit of talk time and at lower cost than the hotel IDD service.

 For your convenience, you may rent a cell phone.
 Please visit Pandaphone.com for details.

 Both international and domestic calls can be made from your hotel room.
 Domestic long-distance rates in the PRC vary according to distance and are usually inexpensive.
 Local calls are either at a very low rate or free of charge depending on the hotel.
-International Direct Dial (IDD) calls made from hotel room could be expensive when hotel adds surcharge on top of China's already high IDD rates.
-Some hotels may request that you pay a deposit before you can access international line from your hotel room.
+International Direct Dial (IDD) calls made from a hotel room could be expensive when the hotel adds a surcharge on top of China's already high IDD rates.
+Some hotels may request that you pay a deposit before you can access the international line from your hotel room.
 Use a phone card for international calls; it is becoming more widely available and the rate is reasonable.
 Simply consult your Tour Director regarding this matter, he or she will be happy to assist you.